M Y E D U C A T I O N A L

 In January 2017 I left for a two month adventure to Thailand where I assisted a six week Tao Tantric Arts Sacred Feminine Tao Priestess Teacher Training.
 I was the healer on the weekends, and the space holder for the group participants and I also participated in the program.
 It was a huge undertaking as I was many roles at once, and I wanted to go back and take what I had embodied in Bali the year before a bit deeper into my system, which happened!
 To complete my time in Thailand, I was blessed to assist my friend Daisy Kaye at The Sanctuary in Koh Phangan in her Breath Medicine Workshop and Five Element Dance/ Cacao Ceremony and was asked to teach my Wise Womb Medicine Workshop there, which was a joy and a surprise to have doors open so easily for my work.

-Thank you for taking the time to learn about my motivation and to read my journey
+Big Mahalo’s for taking the time to learn about my motivation and to read my journey of becoming…

 Naomi Ixchel Amaya Love